TachyonicProject/luxon/docs/source/tutorials/api.rst

     $ pip3 install gunicorn

-We can't yet test if our project was successufly deployed however because we still need to create the *views* module which the **wsgi.py** file imports.
+We can't yet test if our project was successfully deployed however because we still need to create the *views* module which the **wsgi.py** file imports.
 Just hang on, by the end of the next step we will be able to launch a webserver that responds to a call on the homepage.

 We are simultaneously using two directories, the package and the project.
 We will mostly be working in the package directory to write code but we will be going back to the project directory to start the server, set up the database etc. Make sure not to get confused between the two.
 Before we move on let's clarify what the directory structure looks like at this point: